ABOUT

 FELIX RUCKERT

-(Berlin) is a dancer, choreographer, conceptual artist and curator.
+(Berlin) is a dancer, choreographer, conceptual artist, and curator.
 Between 1993 and 2008, he created more than 30 full-length performances for his Berlin-based company, some of which toured worldwide.
-He has strongly influenced the performing arts by extending the stage to the audience's physical body and giving them an active role in his performances.
-Over the last twenty years he has become known for his practical and theoretical exploration of BDSM and the links between BDSM techniques and artistic practices, developing an art of touch and a philosophy of sensual communication.
+He has had a profound influence on the performing arts by extending the stage to the audience’s physical bodies and giving them an active role in his performances.
+Over the past twenty years, he has become known for his practical and theoretical engagement with BDSM and his exploration of connections between BDSM techniques and artistic practices, developing an art of touch and a philosophy of sensual communication.

 NICOLAS YOROÏ

 (Brussels) has been practicing rope bondage for more than 20 years.
-His work is based on his studies of Japanese Kinbaku/Shibari and various body practices: Aikido, Thai massage, contact improvisation, System A etc. He lived in Japan for four years, where he met his master, Arisue Go, and devoted himself to Aikido and the study of rope bondage.
-He also studied with Kinoko, Ottonawa, Kazami Ranki, Felix Rucker, Shadow, Pedro and many others.
-Nicolas' style is generally described as minimalist and organic in movement.
+His work is based on his study of Japanese kinbaku/shibari as well as various physical practices: aikido, Thai massage, contact improvisation, System A, etc. He lived in Japan for four years, where he met his master, Arisue Go, and devoted himself to aikido and the study of rope bondage.
+He also studied with Kinoko, Ottonawa, Kazami Ranki, Felix Rucker, Shadow, Pedro, and many others.
+Nicolas’s style is generally described as minimalist and organic in movement.

 Photo: Maxi Hirthe